 I need information about...

 You had a shoulder arthroscopy.
-It is a surgical procedure that helps the doctor diagnose and treat shoulder problems.
+It is a surgical procedure that helps the healthcare provider diagnose and treat shoulder problems.
 These include instability, arthritis, and rotator cuff problems.
 Below are instructions to help you care for your shoulder when you are at home.

 After surgery, your joint may be swollen, painful, and stiff.
 The joint will heal with time.
 But, recovery times vary depending on what was done.
 For example, with a shaved rotator cuff, you may be told to move your arm soon after surgery to prevent stiffness.
-But if the rotator cuff repair or treatment is for instability or arthritis, your doctor may want you to limit movement of your arm for a period of time.
-Follow your doctor’s instructions regarding arm movement.
+But if the rotator cuff is repaired or treatment is for instability or arthritis, your healthcare provider may want you to limit movement of your arm for a period of time.
+Follow your healthcare provider’s instructions regarding arm movement.

-Don’t drive until your doctor says it’s okay.
-And never drive while taking narcotic pain medication.
+Don’t drive until your healthcare provider says it’s OK.
+And never drive while taking opioid pain medicine.